bluesillybeard/Pinc/readme.md

 ## Todo
 - Test zero-dependency compilation
 - Figure out an error reporting solution
+- internal refactor of event system
+- on X11 backend, trigger cursor exit event when the window looses focus (X does not trigger an exit event when focus is lost for some reason)

 ## Q&A
 - Why make this when other libraries like Kinc, Raylib, V-EZ, bgfx, and however many others already exist?